310mc/https-310mc.github.io-tl/source/_posts/supervillain/minitalk/tetora_2.md

             {% bubble Tetora v2 %}
             Ohh, a fan-letter for Rain-bows?
 Sagami-sensei's still got a buncha fans, huh?

             I watched a recording of the performance, and it really surprised me to see Morisawa-senpai look so different from the usual.
-I didn't know he could make those expressions!
+I didn't know he could make those expressions![^1]
 			{% endbubble %}
         </div>
     </div>